BhallaLab/moose-core/Docs/user/markdown/Nkit2Documentation.markdown

 # Neuronal models

-Neurons are modelled as equivalent electrical circuits.
+Neurons are modeled as equivalent electrical circuits.
 The morphology of a neuron can be broken into isopotential compartments connected by axial resistances `R`~`a`~ denoting the cytoplasmic resistance.
 In each compartment, the neuronal membrane is